-- 9.7.5.
-The benefits described in this Article are governed by the official plan documents associated with each benefit plan. - 9.7.6.
-A spouse of a deceased unit member or a retiree (who was receiving a monthly benefit under the State Teachers' Retirement System or Public Employees' Retirement System at the time of his or her their death) may continue participation in the medical plans referred to in Section 9.2.
-To qualify under this provision, all of the following requirements must be met: - 9.7.6.1.
-The unit member or retiree must have been covering his/her_their_qualified dependents under one of the medical plans referred to in Section 9.2. at the time of his/her_their_death. - 9.7.6.2.
+- 9.7.6.1.
+The unit member or retiree must have been covering their qualified dependents under one of the medical plans referred to in Section 9.2. at the time of their death. - 9.7.6.2.
 The spouse must notify the Employee Benefits Department within thirty-one (31) days of the date when coverage would normally terminate that coverage should be continued. - 9.7.6.3.
 Required contributions must be received by the Employee Benefits Department at the time the request for the continuation of coverage is made.
 Coverage may be retained by the spouse until remarriage by paying the required contributions to the District with due dates determined by the District. - 9.7.7.
 Unit members, who are separated due to a reduction in force, may continue their group medical coverage for up to twelve (12) calendar months beyond the date coverage would have normally terminated by paying the required fee to the District.
 This paragraph shall be effective only if the maximum period of time required by federal law (COBRA) for continuation of medical coverage for laid-off employees is reduced to less than twelve (12) months. - 9.7.8.
-In the event that a unit member's spouse waives medical coverage through another employer, in exchange for a cash payment, the unit member shall pay a \$100/month payment for ten (10) months, up to \$1,000 per year, for as long as the spouse continues to receive cash in lieu of benefits from his or her their employer.
+In the event that a unit member's spouse waives medical coverage through another employer, in exchange for a cash payment, the unit member shall pay a \$100/month payment for ten (10) months, up to \$1,000 per year, for as long as the spouse continues to receive cash in lieu of benefits from their employer.